 - You can have some obvious seaside decor, but restrain yourself (no sand in bottles!)

 Stay Across all the Latest Hamptons Style News!

 Eager to stay across all the latest and greatest Hamptons news?
 Why not grab the weekly TLC newsletter?
-You not only get design inspo and advice in your inbox each week, but you also get discount codes for your fave retailers and an invite into the private Facebook group.
+You not only get design inspo and advice in your inbox each week, but you also get an invite into the private Facebook group.